At least 850,000 children in the UK are diagnosed with a mental health condition, and the figure is rising.

-Regrettably, in this modern age of technology, poor economy, increasing family breakdowns, poor diet and lack of regular exercise, increasing numbers of children and teenagers are finding life too difficult to cope with, resulting in the early development of stress, anxiety, depression, a tendency to self-harm, eating disorders, addictions developing and in the worst cases, suicide.
+Regrettably, in this modern age of technology, a poor economy, increasing family breakdowns, poor diet and lack of regular exercise, increasing numbers of children and teenagers are finding life too difficult to cope with.
+This is resulting in the early development of stress, anxiety, depression, a tendency to self-harm, eating disorders, addictions and, in the worst cases, suicide.

-An alarming number of young people live with mental health issues in their lives, worrying about family members of friends who are ill in some way and increasingly, by suffering themselves with any number of wide ranging mental health issues themselves.
+An alarming number of young people live with mental health issues in their lives, worrying about family members or friends who are ill in some way and, increasingly, by suffering with any number of wide-ranging mental health issues themselves.

 1 in 5